scaleway/waypoint-plugin-scaleway/README.md

 # Waypoint Plugins Scaleway

-Plugins for waypoint that add support for Scaleway Currently the only plugin is container
+Plugins for waypoint that add support for Scaleway.
+Currently, the only plugin available is container.

 ## Usage